 A Cades Cove trail in Great Smoky Mountains National Park

-- Hike the trails at Cades Cove in the Tennessee section of Great Smoky Mountains National Park, followed by a visit to the Dancing Bear Lodge’s Appalachian Bistro.
+- Hike one of the many amazing Great Smoky Mountains National Park hiking trails, like Cades Cove, followed by a visit to the Dancing Bear Lodge’s Appalachian Bistro.

 - Also in the Smokies, try Clingmans Dome, followed by a scratch-kitchen meal and craft beers at Local Goat in the Pigeon Forge area near Gatlinburg.